publiclab/publiclab-archive/wiki/which-cuvettes-for-spectroscopy-are-optically-the-best-suited-for-the-job.md

 ---
-title: Which Cuvettes for Spectroscopy are optically the best suited for the job?
+title: 'Which Cuvettes for Spectroscopy are optically the best suited for the job? '
 tagnames:
 author: dhaffnersr
 path: /wiki/which-cuvettes-for-spectroscopy-are-optically-the-best-suited-for-the-job.md